-WATCH: Single teen mum film 'Heartbreak' a viral hit in 24 hours
+Watch: Single teen mum film 'Heartbreak' a viral hit in 24 hours

-A six-minute film depicting the life of a single mother in Irish society has had more than 650,000 views in less than 24 hours, writes Joyce Feegan.
+A six-minute film depicting the life of a single mother in Irish society has had more than 650,000 views in less than 24 hours.

-Heartbreak, which features a monologue written and performed by Irish poet and actor Emmet Kirwan stars teen-acting sensation Jordanne Jones, 16, as the single mother.
+Heartbreak, which features a monologue written and performed by Irish poet and actor Emmet Kirwan stars teen actor Jordanne Jones, 16, as the single mother.

 The short film tells the story of a young woman’s journey from teenage pregnancy through to her 20s where she is raising her son as a single mother while trying to work and return to education.